mlfesi/Fintech-Project-3/README.md

 **Results**

 Our Contracts functioned, but we were not successful in developing a user interface for the market.
 We tried to use Streamlit but did not succeed.
 If we additional time to work on this project we would:
-  - Develop a User Interfact
+  - Develop a User Interface
   - Further Develop a Business Plan